 For example, the country's highest-ranked institution is also one of the cheapest, with course fees for an international undergraduate costing 7,078 Malaysian ringgit (MYR) per year (£1,307).
 International postgraduates will pay 11,706 MYR per year (£2,162).

 In terms of the cost of studying at an international branch campus, a full-time MBA course at The University of Nottingham's Malaysia Campus will cost MYR 63,530 (£11,737) in 2017/18.
 Students enrolling onto the same course in the UK will pay £24,975 in fees.

 Living costs in Malaysia are relatively low compared to many other destinations, but as international students are unable to work during term time, many decide to seek out alternative means of funding through scholarships, fellowships and grants.

 Universities award funding to prospective postgraduate students depending on a range of factors, so to find out what funding might be available for you, make sure you get in touch with your chosen university.

 The Malaysian government also offers some scholarships for international students.
-For example, students from Commonwealth countries who are looking to study at postgraduate level in a priority subject area can be nominated for the Malaysian Commonwealth Scholarship and Fellowship Plan (CSFP) at the Ministry of Education Malaysia.
+For example, students from Commonwealth countries who are looking to study at either undergraduate or postgraduate level in a priority subject can be nominated for the Malaysian Commonwealth Scholarship and Fellowship Plan (CSFP) at the Ministry of Education Malaysia.
 Eligibility requirements include having a minimum of a 2:1 at undergraduate level.